timjaanson/media-converter/README.md

 ```

 # Environment variables
-* APPLICATION
+* `APPLICATION=application name`

 Specifying the APPLICATION variable sets which application to use.

 All arguments supplied after the name of the docker image are directly passed to the application.
+See examples under section "Manual mode"

-* NO_BATCH
+* `NO_BATCH=1`

 Disables batch conversion.
 Meant for single file operations.